 This tunic was recognized as being valuable by the soldiers.
 But Jesus was an itinerant rabbi, without a regular income, and from a poor family, so how could He afford something so valuable?
 The Gospels give us a clue to answer this question.

 Soon afterward he went on through cities and villages, preaching and bringing the good news of the kingdom of God.
 And the Twelve were with him, and also some women who had been healed of evil spirits and infirmities: Mary, called Mag’dalene, from whom seven demons had gone out, and Jo-an’na, the wife of Chuza, Herod’s steward, and Susanna, and many others, who provided for themout of their means. ~Luke 8:1-3

 Someone gave, or made, this expensive piece of clothing to Jesus before His death, and just like when Mary anointed Him with expensive perfume before His passion, Jesus accepted this gift.
-This is an indication to us that we should give our best to God, just like the sacrifice of Able the just, just like the Israelites in the desert gave their best Moses for the building of the tabernacle and it’s furnishings, just like Solomon built the Temple with the finest furnishings in the world, and just like medieval Christians built soaring Cathedrals as a monument to their God.
+This is an indication to us that we should give our best to God, just like the sacrifice of Able the just, how the Israelites in the desert gave their best to Moses for the building of the tabernacle and it’s furnishings, like Solomon built the Temple with the finest furnishings in the world, and like medieval Christians built soaring Cathedrals as a monument to their God.